James Packer: One.Tel

-Crown Resorts Limited
+Crown Resorts

 Since his father's death, Packer has moved away from the family's traditional media businesses and focused on creating a worldwide gambling empire: Crown Resorts.
-Crown is one of Australia's largest gambling and resort groups.
 It has businesses and investments in the integrated resort and casino sectors in Australia and Macau, and wholly owns and operates a high-end casino in London, Crown Aspinall's.
 In October 2017, Crown's market capitalization was over $8 billion.
-Crown's two Australian resorts, Crown Melbourne and Crown Perth, feature over 2,750 hotel rooms, villas, gambling areas, resort pools, spas, restaurants and retail, convention centres and live entertainment venues.
-Every year Crown's Australian resorts and casinos attract over 31 million visits.
-Over one third of Crown's revenue in fiscal 2016 was estimated to be generated from international visitors, mostly from Asia.
-Crown announced investment of over A$4.1 billion between fiscal 2007 and fiscal 2017, to upgrade and open new attractions at its Australian resorts, including the significant development A$2 billion Crown Sydney Hotel Resort which is expected to open in 2020.
+On 21 March 2018, Packer resigned as executive chairman of Crown Resorts.
+In May 2019, Packer sold half of his stake in Crown Resorts to Lawrence Ho.